Nxdia

-Nadia Ahmed (born 15 June 2000), known professionally as Nxdia, is an alt-pop musician.
+Nadia Ahmed (born 15 June 2000), known professionally as Nxdia, is an Egyptian-British alt-pop musician.
 Born in Heliopolis in Egypt, they (Note: Ahmed is non-binary and uses they/he/she pronouns.
 This article uses they/them for consistency.) moved to Manchester in England aged eight and began producing their own music after winning a Levis competition and taking a course taught by Everything Everything.

 Nxdia released the EP In the Flesh (2023); the single "She Likes a Boy" charted at No. 74 on the UK Singles Sales Chart.
-Nxdia next released their debut LP I Promise No One's Watching in June 2025 and in August 2025 it had amassed over 100 million streams on Spotify.
+Nxdia next released their debut LP I Promise No One's Watching in June 2025 and by August it had amassed over 100 million streams on Spotify.
 Their music makes regular use of Arabic and English lyrics.

 Life and career

 Nadia Ahmed was born in Cairo on 15 June 2000, and grew up next to Roxy Cinema in Heliopolis.
 Their grandfather is of Sudanese descent.
 Their father listened to AC/DC and their mother listened to traditional Arabic acts such as Umm Kulthum, and would take Ahmed to Free Palestine protests from the age of eleven.
 Their first song was a whimsical track about Hawaii, which they had not yet been to; by nine, their tracks were about identity and self-perception.
 Nxdia and their family moved to the UK at the age of eight, relocating to Manchester from Egypt; upon arrival, they took up African drumming at a local community centre in Hulme.
 Their first works were uploaded to YouTube and Instagram, and aged sixteen, they enrolled on Levi Music Project, a two-week group course in which the band Everything Everything taught twelve young people how to produce their own music.

 In 2020, they began uploading content to TikTok, including music and discussion of race; by September 2022, they had over 700,000 subscribers on the platform.
 They released a single, "Ouch!", in 2021, about disappointment with being upset with a friend, followed by the single "Get Between It", released later that year.
 They released "IDC" in 2023, followed by an EP In the Flesh that August, which dealt with overthinking; the latter's focus track, "Decay", was written about the 2021–present United Kingdom cost-of-living crisis.
 After discovering old diary pages which detailed their teenage infatuation for a girl and their disappointment at finding that she was attracted to a boy, they wrote "She Likes a Boy", which made reference to Katy Perry's "Teenage Dream".
 They began uploading snippets of the song to TikTok in November 2023 and released the track in January 2024; DIY described the track as a "queer anthem", and the following month the track spent a week at No. 74 on the UK Singles Sales Chart.
 A subsequent track, "Jennifer's Body", described their experience of a toxic relationship, and took its name from the Megan Fox film of the same name on the grounds that watching the film helped them frame their thoughts.